ltebean/Seaport/README.md

 ####3.
 Publish a Package

-Run `seaport publish`, specify the  package name version, the current working directory will be packed into a zip and published to the package cloud:
+Run `seaport publish`, specify the package name and version, the current working directory will be packed into a zip and published to the package cloud:

 ```
 seaport publish -p index -v 1.0.0